Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: --structure (quaternionic-cyclic structure) on self-intersection manifold of a standardized --framed immersion

 this involution is invariant on the subspace $Z_{a \times \aa}$ (\ref{Z}).

 Let us consider the standard cell-decomposition of the space $K(\J_a \times \JJ_a,1)= K(\J_a,1) \times K(\JJ_a ,1)$, this cell-decomposition is defined as the direct product of the cell-decomposition of the factors.
-The standard inclusion of the skeleton is well-defined:
+The standard inclusion of the skeleton is well defined:

 The skeleton $(\ref{etaIaIaZ})$ is invariant with respect to the involution $(\ref{ZZ3})$.
 Therefore the inclusion